talla-ui/talla-ui/packages/www/content/en/docs/main/index.md

 ---
-title: Framework API (desk-frame)
+title: Framework API (frame-core)
 nav_id: api
 nav_parent: ""
-abstract: The `desk-frame` package provides a platform-independent API that can be used to build front-end applications with the Desk framework.
+abstract: The `frame-core` package provides a platform-independent API that can be used to build front-end applications with the Desk framework.
 ---

 ## Getting started {#getting-started}

 This package contains most of the classes and functions that are used by application code.
 In particular, it provides the infrastructure for activities, views, services.

-However, this package doesn't include code for 'rendering' output, for example to a web page — you'll also need to import `@desk-framework/webcontext` for that ([reference](../webcontext/)).
+However, this package doesn't include code for 'rendering' output, for example to a web page — you'll also need to import `@desk-framework/frame-web` for that ([reference](../webcontext/)).
 For more information, refer to [Building an app](../build.html).

 Refer to the following articles to get started.